-During the Middle Ages, one of ways physicians would check on the health of their patients was to look at their urine.
+During the Middle Ages, one way physicians would check on the health of their patients was to look at their urine.
 Uroscopies were very popular medieval texts that detailed what health problems one might have depending on the look and smell of someone’s urine.
 These are excerpts from a text called ‘On Urines‘, written by Giles Corbeil around the start of the 13th century.

 An Expert Judge of Urine